 Around 24+ hours later, I received a friendly email response:

-It was good, however, possibly contradictory, because I’ve read on their site that devices are limited (online only) and the number of reports (19) is also lower than the premium plan.
+The response was good.
+However, possibly contradictory, because I’ve read on their site that devices are limited (online only) on the free plan and that the number of reports (19) is also lower than the premium option.

 5. Inaccurate Plagiarism Detector